• Skip to primary navigation

 close up of protein mac and cheese in a bowl

-Craving a high protein mac and cheese recipe that's silky, creamy, and cheesy?
-One secret ingredient in this pasta recipe adds silkiness and protein without changing the taste of this delicious macaroni and cheese.
+Protein mac and cheese recipe for one is silky, creamy, cheesy, and ready in 20 minutes.
+One secret ingredient in this pasta recipe adds silkiness and protein without changing the taste of classic, delicious macaroni and cheese.

 Equipment